duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_templates_reference.md

 ## `list_detail` Template

-This template allows display of a title and subtitle above a bulleted list *or* a table of key-value pairs.
+A detail template for displaying of a title and subtitle above a bulleted list, or a table of key-value pairs.

-To display a bulleted list, pass a sub-template to the `list_content` property.
-To display a table of key-value pairs, pass the [`record`](#record-template) template to the `content` property.

 ### Template Diagram